 The Central Help Desk provides a central location for customer and student support.
-As the first point of contact for student services, the Help Desk offers a wide variety of assistance which includes obtaining a new or replacement CAC Student ID card, resetting Online Services passwords, assistance with the use of Online Student Services, troubleshooting Blackboard, CAC email, and general customer service.
+As the first point of contact for student services, the Help Desk offers a wide variety of assistance which includes obtaining a new or replacement CAC student ID card, resetting Online Services passwords, understanding Online Student Services features, troubleshooting Blackboard, using CAC e-mail, and providing telephone numbers and e-mail addresses of faculty and staff.
 Also, whether you need to find out how to register for classes or where to go for tutoring, the Help Desk can point you to the right college department.